jeperes/Pewlett-Hackard-Analysis/README.md

 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+90,398 roles will need to be filled.

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+No, there are only 1549 employees who are eligible to participate in a mentorship program.